jastev/azure-intro/storage/accessibility.md

 info:    storage account keys renew command OK
 ```

+Instead of specifiying the storage account details on the command line, they
+can also be put into environment variables.
+This is convenient if you'll be
+using the same storage account repeatedly.
+You can either use the pair
+AZURE_STORAGE_ACCOUNT and AZURE_STORAGE_ACCESS_KEY or you can use
+AZURE_STORAGE_CONNECTION_STRING.

 Instead of keys, access can also be managed using [shared access signatures]
 (https://docs.microsoft.com/en-us/azure/storage/storage-dotnet-shared-access-signature-part-1).
 These are more fine-grained, and provide access to one or more service